Building a human-like observer using deep learning in an extended Wigner's friend experiment: Simulated experiment with AI

-Step 5 (purple arrows): When \( N \gg 1 \) (\( N = 100,000 \) in our experiment), the output distribution \( p^o(b|axy) \) can be calculated by the super-observer from the reported outputs, from which MP and ASE can be further derived.
-In the specific case where \( N = 1 \), the super-observer can compute PDM as a probability density on a mesh.
+Step 5 (purple arrows): When \( N \gg 1 \) (\( N = 100,000 \) in our experiment), the output distribution \( p^o(b|axy) \) can be calculated by the super-observer from the reported outputs, from which \textit{morphing polygons} and \textit{averaged Shannon entropy} can be further derived.
+In the specific case where \( N = 1 \), the super-observer can compute \textit{probability density maps} as a probability density on a mesh.
 A detailed description will be provided in the next section.

 It's crucial that Bob reports individual events to the super observer rather than providing a pre-calculated $p^o(b|axy)$.
-This approach prevents $p^o(b|axy)$ from becoming common knowledge, which would undermine the testing of the \textit{subjective degrees of belief} theory.
-In other words, if Bob privately calculates $p^o(b|axy)$ using the portion of data he's willing to reveal and then completely disregards it, the result will differ from what the super observer computes.
+This approach prevents $p^o(b|axy)$ from becoming common knowledge.
+In other words, if Bob privately calculates $p^o(b|axy)$ using the portion of data he's willing to reveal and then completely disregards it, the result will possibly differ from what the super observer computes.
 This discrepancy arises because the nested consistency \cite{elouard2021quantum} between observers is breached, even though this difference would never be directly observed.

+To be concrete, for a given \( (a, x, y) \), just when the output \( b \) is ready to be exported, from the perspective of the super observer, the combination of Bob and the qubit he measures should be in a superposition state, up to a phase ambiguity:

+as long as quantum theory is universal and can be applied at any scale\cite{baumann2018formalisms,bong2020}.
+Here, \( \ket{b_0}_{\text{AI}} \) and \( \ket{b_1}_{\text{AI}} \) represent the states of Bob observing the qubit in the states \( \ket{b_0}_{\text{qubit}} \) and \( \ket{b_1}_{\text{qubit}} \), respectively.
+The outcomes \( b_0 \) and \( b_1 \) are used to represent binary results (0 or 1) in our setup.
+However, from Bob's own viewpoint, he should be in either \( \ket{e}_{\text{AI}} \) or \( \ket{o}_{\text{AI}} \), but not in a superposition of these states.
+This is referred to as the "measurement problem," and one possible resolution is the breakdown of the nested consistency between observers (for further details, see the Supplementary Information of \cite{bong2020}).

 With the experimental setup elaborated, the only thing left to clarify is how $p^f(b|axy)$ is calculated.
 Considering that the AI assumes the measured probability is $p^n(b|axy)$, we derive: